 “What are your orders, Sir?”
 Hanz Cratel asked Sedric Carvor.

-Sedric thought for a moment, then laughed.
+Sedric thought for a moment, then he laughed.
 “Roundup our best marksmen along with six of our HP Troopers and put them all under Ashley Frynor’s command.”

 “But, Sir,” Hanz interjected.
 “She’s just an infantry scout.
 She’s never lead anyone before.”